 - Have you acquired the necessary skills to coach at this level?

 - Where are the gaps?

 - What are the industry standards, and how do you compare?

 At this stage, a professional level coach is receiving a great deal of mentoring and coaching themselves as they work through the active experimentation and creativity phases of their own coaching progression.

 A Sunday Little League coach is very different from a Professional League coach in terms of their focus and the support they require.
 In the Agile world, it is the same.

-A good Scrum Master and/or entry-level Scrum Coach is a good way to launch your first Scrum Team and help them progress through the learning and practise phases.
+A good Scrum Master and/or entry-level Scrum Coach is a good way to launch your first Scrum Team and help them progress through the learning and practice phases.